 \subsection{Related works}

 We mention here some works that we find most relevant to our results and proofs.

-As we said before, one well-studied example of a correlated space corresponds to the problem of arithmetic progressions in finite field model.
-In this context it is worth to mention extensive recent work based on the polynomial method \cite{Gre05a, BX15, FK14, BCCGN, KSS18, Nor16, Peb18, FL17, FLS18, LS18} culminating in establishing that for random \emph{$k$-cycles}, i.e., solutions to the equation $x_1+\cdots+x_k=0$ over finite field $\mathbb{F}_p$ indeed the removal lemma holds with $\delta > \mu^{C}$.
+As we said before, one well-studied example of a correlated space corresponds to the problem of arithmetic progressions in the finite field model.
+Extensive recent line of work based on the polynomial method \cite{Gre05a, BX15, FK14, BCCGN, KSS18, Nor16, Peb18, FL17, FLS18, LS18} culminated in establishing that for random \emph{$k$-cycles}, i.e., solutions to the equation $x_1+\cdots+x_k=0$ over finite field $\mathbb{F}_p$ indeed the removal lemma holds with $\delta > \mu^{C}$.

 More generally, another interesting instance of a correlated space arises when we take $\Omega=G$ for a group $G$ and $\cP$ is uniform over solutions to some (full-rank) fixed linear equation system over $G$.
 For example, a random arithmetic progression $a_1, \ldots, a_q$ over $\mathbb{Z}_q$ is a random solution of the equation system $\left\{a_j + a_{j+2} = 2a_{j+1}\right\}_{j \in \{1,\ldots,q-2\}}$.
 Green \cite{Gre05a} established such removal lemma for a single equation and any abelian group $G$ (not necessarily in the product setting) and further work by Shapira~\cite{Sha10} and Král', Serra and Vena~\cite{KSV12} extended it to systems of equations over finite fields, and it can be seen that their results carry over to the product model $\mathbb{F}_p^n$.